drizzentic/rhino-ski/README.md

 * Added an obstacle.
 * Added the current and highscores for the player.
 * Link https://pure-hollows-6061.herokuapp.com/
+* Added logic to speed up the skier as he misses more obstacles.

 TODO:
 * Write unit tests.